What It Could Mean if Your Hands are Always Cold

 One notable characteristic of the disease is fingers changing colour.
 “They call it the French flag,” says Osborne.
 “The fingers turn white because there’s no blood flow, then blue due to lack of oxygen and then red as the blood comes back into the fingers.”
 The onset of symptoms can be due to cold winter air, overly air-conditioned spaces in the summer or even just grabbing a bag of frozen peas at the grocery store.

 Raynaud’s is more common in women, and it most often develops before the age of 30.
 In fact, if you develop Raynaud’s when you’re older—usually after 40—it can be a sign of another underlying issue.
 That could be a smaller problem—a previous incident of frostbite, the onset of carpal tunnel syndrome or a side effect from drugs like beta blockers or some migraine medications—or a sign of a more serious autoimmune condition, like lupus.
+(Here are the signs of lupus you should never ignore.)

 A rare, more severe form of Raynaud’s affects less than one in 1,000 people.
 In these cases, blood can become completely blocked, causing sores on the hands.
 If they go untreated, it can lead to gangrene and, very rarely, amputation.
 Thankfully, there are effective medications for these cases that help increase blood flow—including losartan, usually used for high blood pressure, and sildenafil, often prescribed for erectile dysfunction.
 Topical options, like nitroglycerin cream, which improves blood flow, may also help.